rails/rails/guides/source/upgrading_ruby_on_rails.md

 For new apps, image transformation will use libvips instead of ImageMagick.
-This will reduce the time taken to generate variants as well as CPU and memory usage, improving response times in apps that rely on active storage to serve their images.
+This will reduce the time taken to generate variants as well as CPU and memory usage, improving response times in apps that rely on Active Storage to serve their images.

 The `:mini_magick` option is not being deprecated, so it is fine to keep using it.